Tushar-Naik/python-ranger/README.md

 ## Under the hood

-The daemon will write data to zookeeper in the following format (datamodel from ranger):
+The daemon/thread will write data to zookeeper in the following format (datamodel from ranger):

 ```json
 {